Glen Canyon Dam Long-Term Experimental and Management Plan EIS

 Getting Involved in the LTEMP EIS

 The FEIS was published on October 7, 2016.
-There are no more public comment opportunities, however, members of the public have an opportunity to read the FEIS and related documents, read the ROD when it is published, and learn about the EIS on this website.
+There are no more public comment opportunities, however, members of the public have an opportunity to read the FEIS and related documents, read the Record of Decision, and learn about the EIS on this website.